blog posts

 How do you calculate bandwidth usage?

-It’s easy; a simple example is that we have a web page with a size of 1 megabyte; in a day, people open it 20 times, so the result is that our bandwidth usage that day is 20 megabytes.
-To find out the size of our web page, you can use the Firebug addon on Firefox or Chrome.
+It’s easy.
+A simple example is that we have a web page with a size of 1 megabyte.
+In a day, people open it 20 times, so our bandwidth usage that day is 20 megabytes.
+To find out the size of our web page, you can use the Firebug add-on on Firefox or Chrome.

 I only have a little traffic, but why is the bandwidth crazy??

-Be patient… don’t rush to blame the hosting provider!
+Be patient.
+Don’t rush to blame the hosting provider!
 Try to see if your post contains large images.
 Or maybe there are also malicious machines that like to roam around sucking up your articles and pictures; of course, this will eat up bandwidth too.
 Please use a plugin such as destructive behavior, pc robots, and text to deal with these evil machines.
-Or if the image you like is copied and the link is placed on another web, please do hotlink protection.
+Or if the image you like is copied and the link is placed on another website, please do hotlink protection.

 My traffic is very high.
 Is there a solution to save bandwidth?

-Choosing a template wisely is possible; using a compressor plugin, for example, to compress HTML, CSS, and compressed images.
-Not bad for saving bandwidth.
+Choosing a template wisely is possible.
+A compressor plugin, for example, can compress HTML, CSS, and compressed images—not bad for saving bandwidth.

-How to find out what’s consuming the most bandwidth on the web?
+How do you find out what’s consuming the most bandwidth on the web?

-It’s pretty straightforward; please log in to cpanel, click awstats, and pay attention to bandwidth usage details; it explains everything that causes your bandwidth quota to run out quickly.
+It’s pretty straightforward: please log in to cPanel, click awstats, and pay attention to the bandwidth usage details.
+It explains everything that causes your bandwidth quota to run out quickly.

 Conclusion

-In short, the error 509 bandwidth limit exceeded shows up when the allotted website bandwidth is ultimately used.
-Today, we saw a few recommendations from our Support Engineers to avoid this problem.
+In short, the error 509 bandwidth limit exceeded appears when the allotted website bandwidth is ultimately used.
+Today, our support engineers made a few recommendations to avoid this problem.